 Due Diligence Statement

 An 18-month transition period began when the EUDR entered into force on 29 June 2023.
-This transition period will end on 30 December 2024.
+This transition period was extended by 12 months in late 2024 and it will end with the new date of application on 30 December 2025.

-Please note that, for small and micro undertakings, the transition period is extended to 24 months after entry into force – i.e., to 30 June 2025, if relevant products are not yet subject to EUTR.
+Please note that, for small and micro undertakings, the transition period is six months longer – i.e., to 30 June 2026 – if relevant products are not yet subject to EUTR.
 Find more information on the timelines of EUDR implementation here.

 UPM Raflatac on EUDR